Law on Artificial Intelligence 2025, No. 134/2025/QH15

 Chapter II

-RISK-BASED CLASSIFICATION AND MANAGEMENT OF AI SYSTEMS
+RISK-BASED CLASSIFICATION AND MANAGEMENT OF ARTIFICIAL INTELLIGENCE SYSTEMS

 3. The Government shall detail this Article.